ARMmbed/mbed-os-5-docs/docs/getting_started/online_comp_getting_started.md

 ## Create your first program

-From the main toolbar, click the "New" button, select your target platform and choose a starter template from the drop-down list or select "Empty Program" to create a blank project.
-Complete the "Program Name" field like in the image below.
+From the main toolbar, click the `New` button, and select your target platform.
+Choose a starter template from the drop-down list, or select `Empty Program` to create a blank project.
+Complete the `Program Name` field like in the image below.

 <span class="images">![](images/create-program.png)<span>Creating a new program</span></span>